 CoRTex is a LGPL-licensed Python library for Noun Phrase coreference resolution in natural language texts.
-This library contains implementations of various state-of-the-art coreference resolution algorithms, including those developped in my own research, such as [3].
+This library contains implementations of various state-of-the-art coreference resolution algorithms, including those developed in our research.
 In addition, it provides a set of APIs and utilities for text pre-processing, reading the main annotation formats (ACE, CoNLL and MUC), and performing evaluation based on the main evaluation metrics (MUC, B-CUBED, and CEAF).
 As such, CoRTex provides benchmarks for researchers working on coreference resolution, but it is also of interest for developers who want to integrate a coreference resolution within a larger platform.
 This project is hosted on Inria gforge: https://gforge.inria.fr/projects/cortex/.